MALTS: Matching After Learning to Stretch: Introduction

-In this work, we propose a framework for matching where an interpretable distance measure between matched units is learned from a held-out training set.
+In this work, we propose a framework for matching where an interpretable distance measure between matched units is learned from a training set.
 As long as the distance metric generalizes from the training set to the full sample, we are able to compute high-quality matches and accurate estimates of conditional average treatment effects (CATEs) within the matched groups.
 One can use any form of distance metric to train, and in this work, we focus on exact matching for discrete variables and generalized Mahalanobis distances for continuous variables.
 By definition, the generalized Mahalanobis distance is determined by a matrix.
 If the matrix is diagonal, the distance calculation represents a stretch for each covariate.
 Irrelevant covariates will be compressed so that their values are always effectively zero.
 Highly relevant covariates will be stretched so that for two units to be considered a match, they must have very similar values for those covariates.
 In this way, diagonal matrices lead to very interpretable distance metrics.
 If the Mahalanobis distance matrix is not constrained to be diagonal, then it induces a stretch and rotation, leading to more flexible but less interpretable notions of distance.

 The new framework is called Learning-to-Match, and the algorithm introduced in this work is called Matching After Learning to Stretch (MALTS).
-We tested MALTS against several other matching methods in simulation studies, where ground truth CATEs are known.
-In these experiments, MALTS achieves substantially and consistently better results than other matching methods including Genmatch, propensity score matching, and standard (non-learned) Mahalanobis distance in estimating CATEs.
+Figure~\ref{fig:malts_framework} shows the main steps of MALTS, which are: divide the data into training and estimation sets, learn the distance metric on the training set, use the learned distance metric to perform nearest neigbhor matching on estimation set, and use those matched groups to estimate conditional average treatment effects (CATEs).
+We tested MALTS against several other matching methods in simulation studies (Section~\ref{sec:Experiments}), where ground truth CATEs are known.
+In these experiments, MALTS consistently achieves substantially better results than other matching methods including Genmatch, propensity score matching, and prognostic score matching for estimating CATEs.
 Even though our method is heavily constrained to produce interpretable matches, it performs at the same level as non-matching methods that are designed to fit extremely flexible but uninterpretable models directly to the response surface.